Reading Time: 8 minutes

-North Carolina has 116 district schools.
-A good number of them have been ranked on Best High Schools in the U.S list.
+North Carolina has 116 district schools with a good number of them ranked on Best High Schools in the U.S list.

-- Wildwood.
-It is not only the hottest neighborhood in Charlotte but also in the U.S according to Redfin.
+- Wildwood, the hottest neighborhood in Charlotte and in the U.S according to Redfin.
 This neighborhood is affordable, homes cost around $250,000 and it’s just 15 minutes from downtown.

 - Madison Park.
 This area is attracting new residents fast.
 It has a population of about 6,000, is located in the south of Uptown Charlotte, and has close proximity to Park Road Shopping Center.
 Homes cost around $370,000 according to Zillow.
 Within a four miles radius, you will have access to coffee shops, restaurants, bars, parks, and schools.
-The light rail can also be accessed via Scaleybark and Woodlawn stations to ease the commute to the city center.
+Access the light rail via Scaleybark and Woodlawn stations to ease the commute to the city center.

 - Elizabeth.
 It is a historic neighborhood just outside uptown.
 Its population is below 5000 and it favors urbanites with its close proximity to retail stores, businesses, and restaurants.
 CityLYNX Gold Line Streetcar offers commuters free access to the city.
 Homes in Elizabeth cost around $338,000 and it is close to highly-rated public schools.

 - Plaza Midwood.
 It is located only a mile in the Uptown Northeast and has a population of about 4500.
 Charlotte is popular for its restaurants and art galleries.
 People who like to live near the city and yet enjoy a quiet environment.
 The city has a well-connected network of buses and light rail are available for commuting in the city center.
 The median cost of homes is $600,000.